-WELCOME TO FALL 2024 AAP COMMUNITY OF SCHOLARS!
+WELCOME TO WINTER 2025 AAP COMMUNITY OF SCHOLARS!

-We hope you all had a wonderful and productive yet relaxing summer!
+We hope you all had a wonderful and relaxing Winter break!
 Also, we hope you and your families are safe and well.

-As we begin Fall quarter, we will continue to integrate AAP’s Community of Care initiative into the Peer Learning Unit.
+As we begin the Winter quarter, we will continue to integrate AAP’s Community of Care initiative into the Peer Learning Unit.
 As a Community of Scholars, we must ensure that AAP students, staff, and campus partners are taking care of one another.

 AAP services including peer learning will offer in-person sessions unless otherwise noted.
 We know that peer learning is an important support service for many of our scholars and we are working hard to continue to support you as much as possible.